 Financial Aid Determination

-After a family submits a PFS, Choate receives a Report of Family Contribution from School and Student Services and uses this estimated family contribution and then uses its own policies to determine the most equitable financial aid grant.
+After a family submits a PFS, Choate receives a Report of Family Contribution from School and Student Services then uses its own policies to determine the most equitable financial aid grant.
 In determining a financial aid award, the Financial Aid Committee takes into account not only tuition charges and related fees, but normally anticipated costs such as books, supplies, laundry, and travel.
 The committee also considers extenuating circumstances that may affect the family’s contribution.

 We are so grateful for the generous scholarship awarded our daughter by Choate.
 We would not have been able to consider this incredible opportunity otherwise.
 Thank you so much.